 There are still places available to support many great charities – don’t waste any more time; sign up now and make a difference!
-We have a list of some of the charities involved to help you find a cause to support and represent in the race.

 It is always best to contact your chosen charity directly for more information on supporting them in the Great North Run.